sshalem/Spring-Boot/Linux_Config.md

 sudo mysql_secure_installation
 ```

-Click n , since we don't want to change the password again</br>
-(Somehow If I don't want to change I get the same error)
+Click n , since we don't want to change the password again, (Somehow If I don't want to change I get the same error)

 Add new user to mysql: